unnus/unnus/content/email/lesson-1-branding-workshop-strategy.md

 slug = "lesson-two"
 socialThumbnail = ""
 table_of_content = []
-title = "Lesson 1: Branding Workshop Strategy" twitterHandle = "/@SlimanBaghouri"
+title = "Lesson 1) Brand DNA Workshop: How to infuse meaning to your medical brand " twitterHandle = "/@SlimanBaghouri"

 +++